reportportal/reportportal-mcp-server/README.md

 {
   "mcpServers": {
     "reportportal": {
-      // choose the Docker or binary installation from the section above }
+      // choose the Docker or binary configuration from the section above }
   }
 }